jermnelson/intro2libsys/textbook/chapters/two/industrialization-to-wwII.rst

 Andrew Carnegie
 ---------------
-Andrew Carnegie was a nineteenth Scottish-American industrialist who made his fortune in the
+Andrew Carnegie (1835-1919) was a nineteenth Scottish-American industrialist who made his fortune in the
 steel and railroad industries.
 After retiring, Carnegie spent the reminder of his life pursing his philanthropic interests, including the building of public libraries across the United States and United Kingdom.

 Melvil Dewey
 ------------
-Melvil Dewey, he of the Dewey Decimal classification fame,
+Melvil Dewey (1851-1931), he of the Dewey Decimal classification fame, was an American librarian and educator who's biggest contribution was the development of his classification scheme that is widely used in public and academic libraries.
+He was one of the founders of the American Library Association and one of the largest library companies of the time, the Library Bureau.

 Charles Cutter
 --------------
-Charles Cutter was an American librarian and library education who lived in the latter half of the nineteenth century and early part of the twentieth century.
+Charles Cutter (1837-1903) was an American librarian and library education who lived in the latter half of the nineteenth century and early part of the twentieth century.

    The convenience of the public is always to be set before the ease of